fsharp/fslang-design/RFCs/FS-1083-srtp-type-no-whitespace.md

 let inline ( <^ ) x y = x + y
 ```

 This is not the correct behavior.
 To address this, the parsing of type argument declaractions should be adjusted to account for this case.
 It currently does assume that `'ident` (`| QUOTE ident` is the parser rule) is a type argument.
+Similar assumptions have to be ironed out.

 ## Drawbacks